-I'm Aaron, a PhD student at Princeton University working with Mike Freedman.
+Hi, I'm Aaron, I recently defended my PhD thesis at Princeton University, advised by Mike Freedman.
 My research focuses on exploiting regularity in the structure of modern web applications to improve different aspects of those applications.
 Generally speaking, I am interested in distributed systems, security and information privacy.

 Previously, I attended MIT and received a pair of bachelor's degrees.
 I received my M.Eng in 2011 advised by Barbara Liskov while working in the Programming Methodology Group on Distributed Information Flow Control and Secure Audit Trail Analysis.
 My thesis was titled Analyzing Audit Trails in the Aeolus Security Platform.